LLM-based In-situ Thought Exchanges for Critical Paper Reading: Discussion

 The difference in interaction behaviors (Section \ref{sec: interaction-behavior}) uncovered that the thought exchange setups affected participants' reading behavior.
 In our study, participants in the \conditionM primarily focused on analyzing answers provided by multiple AI agents.
 In contrast, participants in the \conditionS more frequently integrated comments by AI agents with the content in a given paper.
 This suggests that future interfaces may adopt various setups to engage users in different types of cognitive activities during reading.
 For example, A setup with multiple AI agents may better help users identify relevant information beyond a given paper, whereas a one-on-one setup is more suitable for users to focus on and consolidate their understanding of the paper's content.

 Although we did not observe clear quantitative differences in effectiveness between \condS and \conditionM, our open-ended question analysis results uncovered participants' perception of learning analysis skills in \conditionM.
 As shown in Table \ref{tab:themes}, 8 out of 15 participants in \conditionM reported improvements in their \textit{Analysis} abilities, four times more than those in \conditionS. \textit{Analysis} is a core higher-order cognitive process in Bloom’s Taxonomy~\cite{bloom1956taxonomy}, involving the ability to break down information and compare viewpoints, which is essential for critical thinking.
 A possible explanation is that engaging with multiple agents in parallel and using our proposed interface to add reactions such as \textit{pin}, \textit{thumb up}, or \textit{thumb down} (\autoref{fig:system_intro}-C2, C3) required participants to compare and analyze different comments.
 This feature illustrates a unique advantage of multi-agent thought exchange interfaces, which can prompt users to engage in comparative and analytical reasoning.
+From the theoretical perspective, this behavior can be interpreted as a form of metacognition scaffolding~\cite{flavell1979metacognition}, in which external prompts encourage readers to monitor and compare their own reasoning during reading process.

 Our analysis of the responses to the post-experimental open-ended questions (Section \ref{sec:qualitative}) revealed shortcomings and current implementation limitations in \conditionM.
 Participants mentioned they considered some comments from AI agents in \conditionM to be rather nitpicking or deviating from their current focus.